vinitudasi/Brock-Plan-2-Eat/README.md

 An android app.

-An Android Application for displaying food options on campus at Brock University (UNOFFICIAL) This app is not endorsed or sanctioned by the university.
+An Android Application for displaying food options on campus at Brock University (UNOFFICIAL) This app is in no way endorsed or sanctioned by the university.